fenago/tableau-intermediate/lab-guides/md/Lab_15.md

-Chapter 15.
+Lab 15.
 Preparing Data for Analysis with Tableau Prep
 ------------------------------------------------------------------

-This chapter will cover the following recipes:
+This lab will cover the following recipes:
 -   Installing Tableau Prep
 -   Building the first flow with Tableau Prep
 -   Working with big data